Free Printable: Low Carb & Keto Food ListGet It Now

 - Fresh Basil – I prefer fresh here, but if you need to, you can substitute 2 teaspoons of dried basil in place of the 2 tablespoons fresh.

 VARIATIONS: Add meat or veggies!

 To make keto spaghetti meat sauce, add ground beef after onions and garlic are done sautéing.
 Or sneak in some sauteed keto vegetables for more nutrition.

 How To Make Keto Pasta Sauce

-This section shows how to make keto marinara sauce, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto marinara sauce, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Saute.
 Heat olive oil in dutch oven or pot over medium-high heat.
 Saute onion and garlic until soft and translucent.

 - Simmer.
 Add crushed tomatoes, Italian seasoning, salt, pepper, red pepper flakes (if using), Besti, and chopped basil.
 Stir together and simmer for 20 minutes.

 - Season.
 Add salt and pepper to taste.